HORN OF AFRICA

 (i) the role of groundwater in the HoA’s regional integration; (ii) sustainable groundwater service delivery; and (iii) groundwater’s role in addressing fragility and strengthening resilience in the borderlands.
 Core activities will include the collection of data emerging from the implementation of activities in participating countries through enhanced supervision and third-party monitoring.Back to top

 - Year started: 2018

 - Key Partner/s: Government of Somalia

-CIWA is supporting the development of a Water Resources Model to build the capacity of water sector institutions and train selected hydrogeologists on water resources modelling.
+CIWA supported the development of a Water Resources Model to build the capacity of water sector institutions and train selected hydrogeologists on water resources modelling.
 CIWA has trained a dozen Somalian hydrologists on the streamflow model for the Shebelle and Juba rivers to help visualize the fluctuation of flow through time.

 Watch, read and listen more on CIWA’s engagements in the Horn of Africa.